Majestic Waterfowl Sanctuary, 17 Barker Road, Lebanon, CT, 06249

 No room in your home for a new family member?
 Consider sponsoring!
 Sponsorships are $25 for three months.

-Sponsors receive a welcome letter, a certificate of sponsorship, a pipe cleaner duck project, a small pack of crayons, a pen and a sheet of duck stickers delivered in a golden gift tube; plus, we list your name on the Sponsor Hall of Fame page.
+Sponsors receive a welcome letter, a certificate of sponsorship and a whole bunch of ducky goodies delivered in a golden gift tube; plus, we list your name on the Sponsor Hall of Fame page.
 For more information on sponsoring please visit our Sponsoring Page.

 Web Design © 2005 Abby L. Garcia